scolladon/sfdc-metadata-deployer/readme.md

 This Library
 ============
 Allow to deploy from one org to another from a visualforce page.
-Take in input a csv file formatted like the example elements.csv.
+Take in input a csv file formatted like the example elements.csv or a package.xml.
-Or a package.xml without the first tag (<?xml version...?>).
 Works with modern browser ;)

 Installation